EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 Motion to Reconsider

 Another option is to file a motion to reopen.
-This is a request for the original entity (i.e. the USCIS) to reconsider the case if new circumstances or evidence has arisen.
+This is a request for the original entity (i.e. the USCIS) to reconsider the case if new circumstances or evidence have arisen.
 This last part is essential.
 If you simply file a motion to reopen without presenting new evidence, your motion will likely be denied.
 Work with your attorney to find a way to bring new information to light.

 You can also file a motion to reconsider your case, which means that you and your attorney believe that the decision to deny your case was made erroneously and that the evaluating officer should reconsider the decision.
 This is an equally delicate scenario and should not be done unless your attorney can produce a valid argument for the claim that the denial was in error.